Theatre With a Twist

 :

-Auditions: Saturday, March 22nd, 12:00-3:00pm
+Auditions: Saturday, March 22nd, 12:00-2:00pm

-For the audition please be prepare an audition song (16-32 measures / 30 seconds of a song) from a musical (not from The Little Mermaid, Jr.).
+For the audition please prepare an audition song (16-32 measures / 30 seconds of a song) from a musical (not from The Little Mermaid, Jr.).

 Please note: Parent permission is required for any Little Star performers who would like to audition (4th grade +).